-[56205 (b)(ii)(l)]
+[56205 (b)(ii)(I)]

-The procedure for the employment of the San Joaquin County Assistant Superintendent/SELPA Director will be a process jointly agreed upon by the AU and the Council of Superintendents.
+The procedure for the employment of the San Joaquin County Assistant Superintendent/SELPA Director will be a process jointly agreed upon by the AU and the SJC SELPA Governing Council.

-It is the responsibility of the AU Superintendent or designee to evaluate the SELPA Director annually and report the results of the evaluation to the Council of Superintendents.
+t is the responsibility of the AU Superintendent or designee to evaluate the SELPA Director annually and report the results of the evaluation to the SJC SELPA Governing Council.